So there he sat. Our Mr Haydn. Over 200 years ago. Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 - Those selfsame servants

-I’ll never tire of seeing pictures of rural idylls like late 18th-century Gumpendorf, and always smile at the contrast to the very same streets outside in modern Vienna.
+I’ll never tire of seeing pictures of rural idylls like late 18th-century Gumpendorf, and always smile at the contrast to the streets outside in modern Vienna.

-The exhibition upstairs allows musical acolytes to feast on the genius of “Papa Haydn”.
+The exhibition upstairs then allows musical acolytes to feast on the genius of “Papa Haydn”.

 When you get to the top of the curving stone steps, start on your left.
 Hadyn slept in this small room and spent his mornings pottering about on a clavichord.
 Not just any instrument, but the very one standing innocuously next to you.